 Philosophy faculty interests in this field currently revolve around three principal topics.
 The first concerns personal identity and the development of a sense of self, as seen from the perspective of the biological sciences, cognitive science, phenomenology, and hermeneutics.
 What does it mean to be a person and how do we develop our mature sense of selfhood?
 A second orientation focuses on the psychology of human and animal conceptualization and reasoning.
 This encompasses our study of the embodiment of mind and the roots of cognition in patterns of our sensory and motor experiences and activities.
 Faculty members also have been doing work on the origins of meaning, thought, and language.
 The third focus is on issues of character formation, especially in the development of moral understanding and deliberation.
 This involves the study of such topics as virtue, moral development, character, and moral reasoning.

-The study of media and culture, ranging from the history of print to the emergence of the internet, now permeates a number of disciplines in the humanities and social sciences.
-Philosophical approaches can offer unique analytical and critical perspectives on the currently received tools of interpretation in other fields, as well as direct interpretation itself.
-Political philosophy, genealogy, critical theory, pragmatism, racial theory, and feminism can all provide fruitful insights about mediation, representation, identity, social reaction, and the contents of our communications, from mass media news to peer-to-peer video sharing.
-In recent years, faculty and students have advanced work on the politics of information, the history of communications, control power in new media contexts, the vampire craze, humor, memorialization, online iconography, and other aspects of our public and private imaginaries.
-Our work in this vein ranges from research projects to new course topics, for example Philosophy and the News and The Politics of Information, to collaboration with the recently-formed New Media and Culture (http://newmediaculture.uoregon.edu/) graduate certificate program .
-Such interests overlap with implementations and uses of current technology, as for example in the presentation of philosophical videos on the department’s Philosophical Installations (http://philinstall.uoregon.edu).
+The study of media, ranging from the history of print to the emergence of the internet, now permeates a number of disciplines in the humanities and social sciences.
+Related inquiries into the philosophy of data are pertinent in our increasingly algorithmic and highly-formatted data-driven world.
+Philosophical approaches to these and other technological dynamics can offer unique analytical and critical perspectives on current approaches in other disciplines as well as direct philosophical insight.
+Theoretical approaches in political philosophy, ethics, genealogy, critical theory, analytic philosophy, pragmatism, the philosophy of race, and feminism all provide fruitful insights about mediation, representation, identity, and social relations in the structure of communication and information.
+In recent years, faculty and students have advanced work on the politics of information, the history of communications, control power in new media contexts, media theory, and German Media Archaeology.
+Our work in this vein includes collaborations across campus, most notably with the New Media and Culture (https://newmediaculture.uoregon.edu/) graduate certificate program and the Data Science (https://datascience.uoregon.edu/) initiative.
+Such interests also overlap with implementations and uses of current technology, as for example in the presentation of philosophical videos on the department’s Philosophical Installations (http://philinstall.uoregon.edu).

 Philosophy of Race